CodingKrishna/lab-programs/math-programs.md

 8. Write a program, which takes two integer operands and one operator form the user, performs the operation and then prints the result.
 9. Write a program to determine if the given string is a palindrome or not.
-10.Write a  program to construct a pyramid of numbers.
+10. Write a  program to construct a pyramid of numbers.
-11.Write a program to generate Pascal's triangle.
+11. Write a program to generate Pascal's triangle.
-12.Program to find the Area and Perimeter of a Rectangle.
+12. Program to find the Area and Perimeter of a Rectangle.
-13.Program to Calculate the Area of a Triangle.
+13. Program to Calculate the Area of a Triangle.

 ## Complex:

-1.Write a C program that uses functions to perform the following operations:
+1. Write a C program that uses functions to perform the following operations:
   i) Reading a complex number
   ii) Writing a complex number
   iii) Addition of two complex numbers iv) Multiplication of two complex numbers (Note: represent complex number using a structure.)
-2.Program to Make a Simple Calculator.
+2. Program to Make a Simple Calculator.
-3.program to find Matrix multiplication
+3. program to find Matrix multiplication
 4.Program to Convert Decimal to Binary, Octal and Hexadecimalc 5.program to find factorial